Introduction to CAN Bus Vs RS485

 Industrial automation is the process of sensors, actuators, and controls communicating in real-time. - Medical Devices: Monitoring systems, infusion pumps, and ventilators that communicate.

-- Railways: Signalling, traction, and brake control systems.
+- Railways: Signaling, traction, and brake control systems.

 What is RS485?

-A point-to-point communication protocol called RS485 was created for automation and industrial systems that need to transmit data across vast distances.
+RS485 is a point-to-point communication protocol specifically designed for automation and industrial systems that require data transmission over vast distances.
 RS485 is a popular protocol for linking sensors, actuators, and controllers because of its ease of use, durability, and noise immunity.

 Key characteristics of the RS485